Zheaoli/awesome-coins/README.md

-# Awesome Crypto Currency Algorithms
+# Awesome Crypto Currency Tools & Algorithms

 A simple guide to cryto-currencies and their algos.